 For all those readers who are aware of Xero accounting software but have no idea what A2X really is, let me clarify it for them.

 A2X stands for Amazon to Xero. it is an accounting software which transfers sales information from the Amazon seller account to Xero.

 Since Amazon integration with Xero is currently not possible, A2X comes to our rescue which collects information from Amazon and then transfers it to Xero in the form of invoices.
 Xero can be complicated but there are courses available to help make this easier, and thankfully some people have worked out ways to link Xero into Amazon’s system.

-So what you have to do is that you connect Amazon with A2X and then A2X with Xero instead of integrating Xero with Amazon seller account.
+So, what you have to do is that you connect Amazon with A2X and then A2X with Xero instead of integrating Xero with Amazon seller account.
 However, if you find that you are dealing with an amazon seller suspension you may want to look into getting help from somewhere similar to Appeal ASAP to find out more information on how to get help.

 How does A2X Transfer Sales Information in Xero Accounting Software?

 A2X transfers sales information in the form of invoices (or bills if the total amount of the invoice is negative).